NHDNUG/nhdnug.github.io/_drafts/2010-05-20-Refactoring-Patterns-new-language-features-code-quality-and-more!.md

 ---
 date : 2010-05-20
-title : Refactoring, Patterns, new language features, code quality, and more! description : <span style="font-size: 10pt;">Command design pattern, Lambda Expressions, Extension Methods, fluent interfaces, refactoring, test-driven development, writing elegant code, and more.
+title : Refactoring, Patterns, new language features, code quality, and more! description : &lt;span style="font-size: 10pt;"&gt;Command design pattern, Lambda Expressions, Extension Methods, fluent interfaces, refactoring, test-driven development, writing elegant code, and more.
 This session will cover a little bit of many things learned from projects I've been working on.
-We expect every attendee to learn a few tricks that can be applied immediately, and also to feel encouraged to go out and research more on whatever area appeals the most.&nbsp;</span>
+We expect every attendee to learn a few tricks that can be applied immediately, and also to feel encouraged to go out and research more on whatever area appeals the most.&amp;nbsp;&lt;/span&gt;

 location : Lone Star College - Montgomery speaker : Claudio Lassala